Posted on August 18th, 2018

 6. Put safety first.

 Unless you live in a bungalow, exterior window cleaning can be risky.
 Balancing on a ladder while wielding a bucket and large squeegee can lead to dangerous falls.
 If you’re not physically able to safely complete this job—or you just don’t feel confident doing it—don’t take the risk.
-Contact a professional cleaning service and ask them to take care of it for you.
+Contact a professional cleaning service in Oklahoma and ask them to take care of it for you.

 Do you have any questions about window cleaning that weren’t covered in this guide?
 Feel free to contact us for advice and information.
 Our team of experts will be happy to give you tips on cleaning or arrange professional cleaning services for you.